victorwokili/AWSProjects/Systems Manager/Runbook/In Class Runbook 2/readme.md

 1) Create Resource Groups
 2)Create Basline
 3) Create Maintenance window
+4) For the SSM Role, give SNS and S3 full access
+5)

 Download the insanity files and open in a text editor